openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

 3.3.5 **Metadata**

+NOTE:  Some of these metadata names are different in the code...

 Additional metadata is part of the EC design in a few different areas:

 * New metadata is introduced in each 'fragment' that is opaque to Swift, it is used by PyECLib for internal purposes.